 Answering routine for broadcast ICMP packets.
 In particular all ICMP ECHO and TIMESTAMP requests sent to network product via broadcast/multicast shall not be answered by default, for example by setting in the linux sysctl.conf file net.ipv4.icmp_echo_ignore_broadcasts = 1, as recommended by [11], [12], [13]).

 Threat References: Denial of Service

 Security Objective References: HARDENING

-Test Case: tba
+Test Case: